jisooleeworks/blog-site/_posts/2022-07-15-hacker-statistics-simulation-of-data-acquisition.md

     diffs_bd_1.append(new_page_converted.mean() - old_page_converted.mean())
 ```

-This is a histogram of the results (p value is 0.0049):
+This is the histogram of the results (p value is 0.0049):

 ![Histogram of simulated differences -- ab test with binomial distribution np.random.choice]({{ site.baseurl }}/assets/img/2022-07-15-hacker-statistics-simulation-of-data-acquisition/ab_test_binomial_choice_histogram.png)